lathonez/lathonez.github.io/_posts/2017-01-18-ionic-2-e2e-testing.markdown

 </pre>
 </div>

-Temporary step for Ionic 2.1.0: Upgrade Ionic's packaged version of Angular (if you haven't already).
+**Temporary step for Ionic 2.1.0**: Upgrade Ionic's packaged version of Angular (if you haven't already).
 Hopefully they will upgrade soon.
 You'll get a bunch of warnings at the end of your install about unmet peer dependencies.
 This is because we've installed newer versions of these packages than Ionic wants.

 <div class="highlighter-rouge">
 <pre class="lowlight">